WayScience/CytoSnake/docs/tutorial.md

 - `_augmented`: A datasets contains metadata information in a per well level.
 For example, types of metadata can be: well position, treatments, controls, etc
-- `_normalized` : noramlized augmented dataset useful for feature
+- `_normalized` : normalized augmented dataset useful for feature
   selection.
 - `_feature_select`: contains the selected morphological features that will be used to generate consensus profiles